-With respect to the Complainant's portfolio, the OAFS traced a number of Fact Sheets in respect of several structured products which featured in his portfolio.
-The fact sheets in question were sourced by the OAFS through research undertaken over the internet with the specific ISIN number of the respective structured note featuring in the respective portfolio.
-The ISIN number was obtained from the dealing instruction sheets presented by the Complainant.
-Multiple fact sheets of different structured products have been sourced accordingly with respect to the Complainant's portfolio.
+With respect to the Complainant's portfolio, the OAFS traced a number of Fact Sheets in respect of several structured products which featured in her portfolio.
+The fact sheets in question were sourced by the OAFS through its research.

+The OAFS traced five fact sheets of structured products issued by RBC and Commerzbank.